farcasterxyz/hub-monorepo/CONTRIBUTING.md

 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install)
 - [Flatbuffers](https://github.com/google/flatbuffers) (`brew install flatbuffers` on OSX)

-Then, run:
+Then, from the root folder run:

 - `yarn install` to install dependencies
+- `yarn build` to ensure that the test suite runs correctly
 - `yarn test` to ensure that the test suite runs correctly
-- `yarn start` to boot up the Hub

-This will start an instance of the Hub that you can send messages to.
-Hubs do not (yet) peer automatically, this will be added closer to the v2 release in Q4 2022.

 ### 2.2.
 Signing Commits